anmason/AzureDevOpsHelps/Pipelines/UploadSingleFileToGitHub/readme.md

 - githubUsername - your username on GitHub, i.e. github.com/{username}
 - repoName - the name of the repository on GitHub to upload to
 - pathToFile - the file path for the item to be uploaded to GitHub
+	- Examples:
-	- Example: $env:myLocalPath\my_file.txt
+		- $env:myLocalPath\my_file.txt (Windows)
+		- ${SYSTEM_DEFAULTWORKINGDIRECTORY}/my_file.txt (Linux)

 **To Use:**
 1. Add a build variable for your GitHub personal access token (PAT)
-2. Save the PowerShell script to your Azure DevOps repository after filling out the required inputs
+2. Save the script to your Azure DevOps repository after filling out the required inputs
-3. In your pipeline, add a PowerShell script task
+3. In your pipeline, add either a PowerShell script or Bash script task, depending on which version you're using
-	1. Click the ellipses ("...") under Script Path to select the uploaded PowerShell script
+	1. Click the ellipses ("...") under Script Path to select the uploaded script
 	2. Expand the Environment Variables section and add a variable for your GitHub PAT
-	3. Name the variable githubpat and set the value to $({your build variable name})
+		1. Name the variable githubpat and set the value to $({your build variable name})
-	4. If desired, you can set another Environment Variable for your local build path: set the value to $(Build.Repository.LocalPath)